bgord/knowledge/roadmap.md

 - ~~How to fire events in r-t-l?~~
 - How to setup ESLint for hooks?
 - How to test a component with lazy loading?
+- How to create a universal fetcher with `useEffect` hook?

 # Polish words (0/1)
 - kurtuazyjny